wplatest/updater/README.md

 		new Updater(
 			__FILE__,
 			'https://wplatest.co/api/v1/plugin/update', // The endpoint URL to check for updates.
 This is the URL of the WPLatest.co API.
-			'plugin_o4d45qkh5dmdokqzdr0yzbsd', // Your plugin's ID (get this from the WPLatest.co dashboard) null, // Optional.
+			'plugin_xxxx', // Your plugin's ID (get this from the WPLatest.co dashboard) null, // Optional.
 Defaults to plugin's version.
 		);
 	}